 High morale only occurs when employees feel taken care of and appreciated.
-And because this past year has been filled with stressful distractions, ensuring your employees are getting the support they need to be their best selves each day is more important than ever.
+And because this past year has been filled with stressful distractions, ensuring your employees get the support they need to be their best selves each day is more important than ever.

-In the video below, you’ll see how these HR managers and wellness directors are hard at work keeping morale high in their offices.
-Their methods vary, but there are some key similarities in their morale boosting tactics.
+In the video below, you'll see how these HR managers and wellness directors are hard at work keeping morale high in their offices.
+Their methods vary, but their morale-boosting tactics have some fundamental similarities.

 Proven Ideas to Boost Employee Morale

 Is it possible to measure happiness?
 That's up for debate.
 But our HR experts know that a little data can go a long way.
 Regular employee satisfaction and engagement surveys are essential.

 With multiple-choice and open-ended questions, these surveys allow management teams to understand what's working and not working for their employees.